enesozeren/rag-project/docs/hardware-and-system-config.md

 Besides, the following restrictions will also be imposed:

 - Network connection will be disabled.
 - Each submission will be assigned a certain amount of time to run.
 Submissions that exceed the time limits will be killed and will not be evaluated.
-The tentative time limit is set as follows **[TO BE ADDED AND TESTED WITH AICROWD SUBMISSION SYSTEM]**.
+The tentative time limit is set as follows :
+- `10s` timeout for each sample prediction.
+- Overall timeout of `2600s` fot 260 samples.

-- Each team will be able to make up to **1 submission per day**, with a maximum of **[TO BE ADDED AND TESTED WITH AICROWD SUBMISSION SYSTEM]**.
+- Each team will be able to make up to **4 submissions per week per track**, and will be allowed an additional quota of upto **4 failed submissions per task per week**.

 Based on the hardware and system configuration, we recommend participants to begin with 7B and 13B models.
 According to our experiments, models like Llama-2 13B can perform inference smoothly on 4 NVIDIA T4 GPUs, while 13B models will result in OOM.